Football Parties – Raising The Bar

 The bright colors of football teams are great inspiration for drinks – both alcoholic and nonalcoholic.
 With a little creativity and research, these colorful beverages can be as great looking as they are delicious.

-With all your friends coming to your home dressed in their favorite team’s colors, it can be fun to play the referee instead of the host, especially fun when your friends and family have differing allegiances, find a Ref Jersey here.
+In addition with all your friends coming to your home dressed in their favorite team’s colors, it can be fun to play the referee instead of the host, especially fun when your friends and family have differing allegiances, find a Ref Jersey here.
 Don’t forget to bring your whistle to keep the party in order.

 Especially relevant games are another fun way to keep everyone engaged in the event, regardless of their actual interest in football.